krsatyam1607/FUTURE_CS_03/README.md

 A simple web app that lets users upload and download files securely.
 Every file is **AES-256 encrypted** before being saved and decrypted when downloaded — keeping your data safe at rest.

 A walkthrough video of the app is included in this repo.

-**NOTE: This video will not play on the github as it is a big file.
+**NOTE: This video will not play on github as it is a big file.
 If you need to see that please proceed after downloading it first.**

 ---